What to know about Washington state’s COVID vaccine mandate for state employees, health care workers

 Who does this affect?

-According to Inslee’s office, the proclamation affects any employees working for state agencies, state contractors and healthcare workers both in the private sector and long-term-care settings.
+According to Inslee’s office, the proclamation affects any employees working for state agencies, state contractors and health care workers both in the private sector and long-term care settings.
 That includes nursing homes, adult family homes, assisted living and residential-treatment facilities.

 State Secretary of Health Dr. Umair Shah estimated more than 60,000 state government employees and about 400,000 license health care providers in the state could potentially be subject to the mandate.